dragonwasrobot/dragonwasrobot.github.io/_posts/2016-11-14-product-types-in-kotlin-elixir-and-elm.md

 layout: post
 title: "Product types in Kotlin, Elixir, and Elm"
 category: functional-programming
 description: "In this post, we define the concept of product types with examples in Kotlin, Elixir, and Elm."
-tags: [Elm, Elixir, Kotlin, Types, Product types, Functional basics, Functional programming, Programming languages]
+tags: [Elm, Elixir, Kotlin, Product types, Functional programming]
 ---

 #### prerequisites: The post [Enum types in Elm, Elixir, and Kotlin]({% post_url 2016-10-02-enum-types-in-kotlin-elixir-and-elm %})